Explore the Bible Adult Study—Entrusted with God's Good News

 Last Wives' Club

-By Pam Washington
+by Pam Washington

 Not Married Now

 Attention singles!
 Not married now, yet or ever?
 The Last Wives’ Club Not Married Now group may be for you.
 We will dispel the myths and explore the truth through the study Marriage is Hard.
 Come look before you leap, leap again, or decide never to leap.
 It’s going to be a whole lot of fun!
+Cost: $15/Book

 Jr High Community Group (7-8th grade)

-Sun, 10:30AM, Room 201
+Sun, 11AM, Room 201

 Youth Group (7-8 grade) (9-12 grade)

-Wed, 7-9PM, Auditorium
+Wed, 7-9PM, Room 201

-We’ll look at how the Bible and our faith is lived out day to day.
-Between short lessons and small groups we’ll work out just what it looks like to actually live out our faith.
+We’ll look at how the Bible and our faith is lived out day today.
+Between short lessons and small groups, we’ll work out just what it looks like to actually live out our faith.
 We know God is the creator of ALL things, so this means that he created “fun.”
 We are a biblical youth group and so we partake in this part of creation as well.
 Games get us up and moving, shaking off the school day.
 So come and be ready for a great night that is worth the two hours of your life.

-WOW!
-Kids (Birth to Kindergarten)
+Faith Kids (Birth to 6th Grade)

 Sat and Sun during regular services

-Foundational biblical truths are presented in a fun and relevant way through skits, worship and teaching.
+Foundational biblical truths are presented in a fun and relevant way through skits, worship, and teaching.